atsao/flix/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of implemented user stories. **Note**: these GIFs repeat only once, so you'll have to refresh to repeat.
+Will fix them at a later point!

 **Walkthrough**